shivamujawame/AIW-Infra-Migration/Labfiles/HOL3-exercise5.md

     ![Screenshot of the search Azure Monitor.](Images/upd-e5-t3-s1.png "Azure Monitor")

-2. From the left pane, select **Log Analytics Workspaces (1)** present under Insights (You will see your subscription and all the workspaces in it, listed here) and click on **AzureMigrateWS<inject key="DeploymentID" enableCopy="false" /> (2)** workspace under azuremigraterg.
+2. From the left pane, select **Log Analytics Workspaces (1)** present under Insights (You will see your subscription and all the workspaces in it, listed here) and click on **AzureMigrateWS<inject key="DeploymentID" enableCopy="false" /> (2)** workspace under azure migrate rg.

     ![Screenshot of the search Azure workspace Monitor.](Images/hol3-e5-t3-s2.png "Azure Monitor")

 3. On the **Overview tab**, you can see:

    - The monthly ingestion volume of the workspace

    - How many machines sent heartbeats, meaning - machines that are connected to this workspace (in the selected time range)

    - Machines that haven't sent heartbeats in the last hour (in the selected time range)

    - The data retention period set

    - The daily cap set, and how much data was already ingested on the recent day

    - Ingestion anomalies - a list of identified spikes and dips in ingestion to these tables

     ![Screenshot of the search Azure workspace Monitor.](Images/upd-hol3-e5-t3-s3.png "Azure Monitor")

-4. On the **Usage tab**, you can see ingestion data of by tables, and defaults to the 5 most ingested tables in the selected time range.
+5. On the **Usage tab**, you can see ingestion data by tables and defaults to the 5 most ingested tables in the selected time range.

    - How much data was ingested to it (during the selected time range)

    - The percentage this table takes, from the entire ingestion volume (during the selected time range).
 That helps identify the tables that affect your ingestion the most.

    - When was the last update of usage statistics regarding each table - we normally expect usage stats to refresh hourly.

     ![Screenshot of the search Azure workspace Monitor.](Images/hol3-e5-t3-s4.png "Azure Monitor")

-5. On the **Health tab**, you can see the workspace health state and when it was last reported, as well as operational errors and warnings.
+7. On the **Health tab**, you can see the workspace's health state and when it was last reported, as well as operational errors and warnings.

     ![Screenshot of the search Azure workspace Monitor.](Images/hol3-e5-t3-s5.png "Azure Monitor")

-6. On the **Agents tab**, you can see  :
+8. On the **Agents tab**, you can see  :

-   - Operation errors and warnings - these are errors and warning related specifically to agents.
+   - Operation errors and warnings - these are errors and warnings related specifically to agents.

-   - Workspace agents - these are the agents that sent logs to the workspace during the selected time range.
+   - Workspace agents - these are the agents that send logs to the workspace during the selected time range.
 You can see the agent's types and health state.

    - Agents activity - this grid shows information on either all agents, healthy or unhealthy agents.

     ![Screenshot of the search Azure workspace Monitor.](Images/hol3-e5-t3-s6.png "Azure Monitor")

      > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
      > - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
      > - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.